 The crippling effects of this disease reinforce the cycle of poverty by dramatically impacting a person's quality of life, ability to work, and ability to visually learn survival skills and cultural practices.

-Other countries, including Colombia, Mexico, and Guatemala, have previously eliminated Onchocerciasis.
-The Yanomami reside in poorly accessible regions of the Amazon where transmission rates remain high.

 Current Management Practices & Policies

 Currently, The Carter Center’s Onchocerciasis Elimination Program for the Americas (OEPA) has been working with the Ministries of Health in Latin America and the 2013 World Health Organization mandate CD52/INF4 towards the elimination of Onchocerciasis (River Blindness) in the Americas by the end of 2015.
 The targeted Yanomami territories have presented significant difficulties in distribution of effective treatment due to their remote physical locations, rigid political boundaries, and limited research options.
 In the past, village identification has been performed by costly helicopter field surveys that were ineffective in predicting the migrations of the villages.
 More recently, The Carter Center purchased high resolution data and partnered with the University of South Florida in an attempt to use remote sensing methods for village identification.
 The Carter Center operates primarily by training local health workers to deliver treatments, conduct population censuses and collect data; they are seeking assistance in identifying remote, nomadic villages to expand operations and achieve a threshold of treatment that will assure disease eradication.